 - Get min/max dynamically drop-down menu has two options.
 If you choose the default option, the range won’t be set dynamically but taken from the Min and Max Value fields.
 And if you choose WooCommerce min/max prices option the range will be set automatically according to the products’ min and max price.
 Keep in mind, that you have to install the WooCommerce plugin to use the second option.

 In the Query Variable field, you need to put in the necessary meta field slug (this meta field will become the source of the range values).
 For example, you can specify the “_price” meta field name to allow working with the Price range.
 You can filter the items by any numeric meta field you want.

 In the end, click on the “Publish” button to save all the changes and then go to the Elementor editor to apply the filter to the content.

-Follow the instruction above, but remember to set the preferable values in the Min Value, Max Value and Step field.
-It is obligatory for filtering the publications.
+Follow the instruction above, but remember to set the preferable values in the Min Value, Max Value and Step fields.
+It is obligatory to filter the publications.